To leave a comment

 Wellington Shire Council

 The JARR region is located within the Shire of Wellington.
 It is Victoria’s third largest municipality, covering an area of 10,924 square kilometres and is home to 41,355 residents (2011 census).
-The council employs a workforce of a full time equivalent of 282 people (as at 30 June 2014).
-Council work along us to contribute to project outcomes.
+The Council employs a workforce of 250+ staff.
+Council works alongside us to contribute to project outcomes.
 This includes coordinating roadside spraying to be in areas that are being targeted for revegetation and remnant protection.
 They have an Environmental Grants program which supports landholders to carry out environmental works on their property.
-They also support and promote Landcare activities within the council region.
+They also support and promote Landcare activities within the Council region.

 Albert River Landcare